Deepak Gupta

 Deepak is a veteran advocate before the U.S. Supreme Court, where he has filed over one hundred briefs and regularly presents oral argument.
 Highlights include:

-• Deepak recently argued and won a landmark victory for access to justice in Ford Motor Co. v.
+• Deepak argued and won a landmark victory for access to justice in Ford Motor Co. v.
 Montana Eighth Judicial District, 141 S. Ct.
 1017 (2021), in which the Supreme Court ruled that people injured by mass-market products can establish personal jurisdiction to sue out-of-state corporations where their injury occurred, bucking a trend of jurisdiction-limiting decisions stretching back four decades.

 • In Smith v.
 Berryhill, 139 S.Ct.
 1285 (2019), Deepak argued at the Court’s invitation in support of a judgment left undefended by the Solicitor General.
 He is the first Asian-American to be appointed by the U.S. Supreme Court to argue a case.